 Religious Education is an important part of the work we do in developing the whole child and providing a rounded education.
 It is one of the ways in which our curriculum can address the wider needs of our learners by stimulating discussion and developing speaking and listening skills.
-It offers children the opportunity to explore the moral framework that they live their lives by and allows them to access the positive ideas and role models that different religions can offer us.
+It offers children the opportunity to explore the moral framework that they live their lives by, develops community minded citizens and allows them to access the positive ideas and role models that different religions can offer us.

 Religious Education is also a vital tool in promoting our children’s understanding and respect for the beliefs of others.
 In order for them to be prepared and ready for life in 21st Century Britain, our children need to be able to understand and articulate confidently the beliefs of others in society that may be different to their own.
-We aim to inspire curiosity towards the world around us as well as an increased capacity for tolerance and empathy through the study of a wide range of world religions and belief systems.
+We aim to inspire a curiosity towards the world around us as well as an increased capacity for understanding the core British values of respect and tolerance.